 How much car insurance do 20-year-olds need?

 Young drivers in most states must carry liability car insurance, which pays for injuries and damage they cause to others in an accident.
-Typically, the state-minimum coverage isn’t enough – medical costs can quickly escalate if there are significant injuries following an accident and property damages.
+While liability car insurance tends to be the most affordable option, it may not include enough coverage for collisions and repairs.
+Typically, the state-minimum coverage isn’t enough — medical costs can quickly escalate if there are significant injuries following an accident and property damages.

-If you’re financing a vehicle, your lender might require comprehensive and collision coverage.
+If you’re financing a vehicle, your lender might require comprehensive and collision coverage, which is also known as full coverage.
+They may also require that you pay for gap car insurance coverage, which helps protect your vehicle’s financial liability until the loan is paid in full.
 If you’ve paid off your car, you can decide if you want these coverages, which cover your car following a crash and for damage due to fire, hail, vandalism and animal strikes.

-If you opt for comprehensive insurance and collision coverage, consider higher deductibles to lower your rate, and remember that you’ll be responsible for the deductible.
+If you opt for comprehensive insurance and collision coverage, you could consider a higher deductibles to lower your rate.
+Just remember that you’ll be responsible for the deductible should you be involved in an accident.

 Car insurance discounts for 20-year-olds